 Giovanni Lombardo Radice (Professor Vassago), Vincenzo Pezzopane (Detective Aristide D’Amato), Steve Aquilina (Detective Hans Ebert), Simone Destrero (Karl the Butcher), Leonardo Pace (Lanza), Erika Kamese (Liliana), Enzo G. Castellari (Chief Inspector Castellari), Luigi Cozzi (Dr Cozzi), Lilli Carati (The Occultist), Matteo Pastore (Young Karl), Stefania Visconti (Karl’s Mother), Andreas Schnaas (Hamburg Informant)

-Violent Shit (1989) was a micro-budgeted film from Hamburg-born director Andreas Schnaas who was only twenty-one at the time he shot the film while also appearing as Karl the Butcher.
-The film, which concerns a series of murders conducted by Karl the Butcher, is virtually plotless and every commentator points out the excruciating production values but it became a cult word-of-mouth hit due to Schnaas’s enthusiasm for violence.
+Violent Shit (1989) was a micro-budgeted film from Hamburg-born director Andreas Schnaas who was only twenty-one at the time he shot the film while also appearing in the lead role of the psychopathic Karl the Butcher.
+The film, which concerns a series of murders conducted by Karl the Butcher, is virtually plotless and has excruciating production values but it gained a cult word-of-mouth hit due to Schnaas’s enthusiasm for gore-drenched violence.
 Schnaas went on to make Violent Shit II (1992) and Violent Shit III: Infantry of Doom (1999), the budgets gradually improving with each.

 Violent Shit: The Movie is a revival of the series from Italian director Luigi Pastore.
 This is Pastore’s second film, following the giallo homage Symphony in Blood Red (2010).
 Pastore has changed the nature of the series somewhat, abandoning any real connection to Karl the Butcher and focusing on a series of murders driven by an eventual ritual sacrifice explanation that doesn’t make a lot of sense.
-Indeed, an introductory scene with Lilli Carati as an occultist seems to take it closer to the area of one of Dario Argento’s occult horror films – Suspiria (1977) and Inferno (1980).
+Indeed, an introductory scene with Lilli Carati as an occultist seems to take the film closer to one of Dario Argento’s occult horror films – Suspiria (1977) and Inferno (1980).

 The film comes very much steeped in homage.
 Pastore gets in cameos from Enzo G. Castellari and Luigi Cozzi as respectively a chief inspector and a forensicologist who are credited as by their own names.
 Both were directors during the heyday of Italian exploitation cinema in the 1970s and 80s – Castellari made efforts such as 1990: The Bronx Warriors (1990) and The New Barbarians (1983) and is most remembered for the original Inglorious Bastards (1978), while Cozzi is known for Star Crash (1978) and Cannon Films’ Hercules (1983), among others.
 The score comes from Argento favourites Goblin.
 Elsewhere the occult bookseller is played by Giovanni Lombardo Radice (aka John Morghen) one of the most famous names of the 1970s Italian exploitation cycle, having appeared in the likes of Cannibal Holocaust (1979) and Cannibal Ferox (1981).
 There is also a cameo from Andreas Schnaas as an informant back in Hamburg.